Creating animated Gifs Using PowerPoint or Apple Keynote

 Setting image quality

 This setting adjusts the quality of the gif.
 This setting affects two things - the resolution of the gif and the frames per second (fps).
 By increasing the image size, you increase the quality of the gif, but also the file size.
-What quality you choose will depend entirely on the content you’re producing.
+What quality you choose will depend entirely on the content you are producing.
 The output will vary depending on how complex your slides are - if you have a graphically rich slide you may find exporting to medium doesn’t preserve the right quality.
 But increasing the quality might result in huge file sizes.
-There is no winning formula here, this will take experimentation until you’re happy with the output.
+There is no winning formula here, this will take experimentation until you are happy with the output.

 Setting seconds spent on each slide